 Millions of tons of waste enter Tucson’s landfills each year, and one-third is composed of organic materials that could be diverted and transformed via composting.
 Started in 2011, Compost Cats was the only organization in Southern Arizona accepting large volumes of food scraps, manure, brush and other landscaping materials.
-During this time, Compost Cats diverted over 20 million pounds of organics from local landfills, making it an invaluable component to waste management and broader sustainability efforts at the University of Arizona and across the region.
+From 2011 to 2018, Compost Cats diverted over 20 million pounds of organics from local landfills, making it an invaluable component to waste management and broader sustainability efforts at the University of Arizona and across the region.

 In late 2018, Compost Cats transitioned out of the College of Agriculture and Life Sciences Cooperative Extension and into the Office of Sustainability.
 Since this transition, we have been busily realigning the program with the University’s strengths in education, outreach, and research.
 Here is a recap of our recent activity:

-- Fall 2019 - Compost Cats worked closely with the City to obtain the necessary permits and waivers from the Arizona Department of Environmental Quality to start a compost facility at Los Reales Landfill, all of which received approval.
+- Fall 2019 - Compost Cats worked closely with the City to obtain the necessary permits and waivers from the Arizona Department of Environmental Quality to open the new Los Reales Compost Facility, currently scheduled to begin receiving material in January 2021.

-- Spring 2020 - Compost Cats is currently drafting a new intergovernmental agreement with the City that realigns Compost Cats’ efforts toward commercial business onboarding and training, K-12 education and community outreach, materials sales, research facilitation, and more.
-We expect this to be complete and approved by the end of September 2020.
+- Spring 2020 - Compost Cats began drafting a new intergovernmental agreement (IGA) with the City to realign Compost Cats’ efforts with commercial business onboarding and training as part of the joint FoodCycle Program, K-12 and community education and outreach, research facilitation, and more.
+Compost Cats also began the formal management of composting at the University of Arizona Community Garden.

 What is Compost?